contentacms/contenta_jsonapi/README.md

 chmod a+x contentacms.sh
 ./contentacms.sh
 ```
+- To restart the webserver, run `composer run-script start-contenta <install location>`

 - Visit [http://127.0.0.1:8888/](http://127.0.0.1:8888/) and log into your site with `admin`/`test`
 - The host and port can be overridden by copying `.env` to `.env.local`